minio/kes-docs/content/tutorials/configuration.md

 ##### Policies and Identities

-Use the policy section, to define which policy applies to which identity.
+Use the policy section to define which policy applies to which identity.
 An identity can be computed from the X.509 certificate as follows:

 ```sh